dex4er/Starlight/README.md

 [Starlet](https://metacpan.org/pod/Starlet) server.
 It has almost the same code as [Thrall](https://metacpan.org/pod/Thrall) and [Starlet](https://metacpan.org/pod/Starlet) and it was adapted to doesn't use any other modules than [Plack](https://metacpan.org/pod/Plack).

+Starlight is created for Unix-like systems but it should also work on Windows with some limitations.

 # OPTIONS

 In addition to the options supported by [plackup](https://metacpan.org/pod/plackup), starlight accepts following